dbstratta/dotfiles/README.md

 ## After the installation

+* Disable showing the Ubuntu HUD with Alt key.
+`Settings -> Keyboard -> Shortcuts -> Key to show the HUD`.

-You may want to install propietary drivers.
+* You may want to install proprietary drivers.